 Director and Professor

-After earning his doctorate from Purdue in 2006, Mike spent six years in the Food and Resource Economics Department at the University of Florida (UF).
-While there, he taught undergraduate and graduate courses in agricultural finance, marketing and strategy.
-He has won teaching awards from the Agricultural and Applied Economics Association, the North American Teachers and Colleges of Agriculture, the UF College of Agricultural Life Sciences, and the Southern Agricultural Economics Association.
+He has taught over 1,500 undergraduate and graduate students and more than 2,000 agribusiness professionals in executive education seminars.
+He has been recognized by the Agricultural and Applied Economics Association, the North American Teachers and Colleges of Agriculture, the UF College of Agricultural Life Sciences, Purdue University and the Southern Agricultural Economics Association for his outstanding teaching.

-Mike earned his doctorate from Purdue in 2006 and holds a master’s degree in agricultural economics from Cornell University and a bachelor’s degree in agribusiness, farm and financial management from the University of Illinois.
+Mike earned his doctorate from Purdue in 2006 and holds a master's degree in agricultural economics from Cornell University and a bachelor's degree in agribusiness, farm and financial management from the University of Illinois.
 He is married to Alee Lynch Gunderson.
-They enjoy going on hikes with their children, Jarvis and Alma, and their two dogs, as well as following college sports.
+They enjoy going on hikes with their children, Jarvis and Alma, and their two dogs, as well as following college sports and traveling internationally.